-Jean Dubuffet painted “The Cow with a Subtile Nose” in 1954, and I’ve always wanted to see how close I could get to the look with a good old crayon and watercolor resist.
+Jean Dubuffet painted “The Cow with a Subtile Nose” in 1954, and you can get a pretty close imitation with a good old crayon and watercolor resist.

 I do recommend that you have your students use a light color for the cow, and a dark watercolor to get the most contrast for their wrinkles.

 *The above product link is a referral.
 If you click through and take action, I’ll be compensated a small amount, at no extra expense to you.

 - To draw the cow, first start with a large square with rounded corners.
 Older students may be able to follow the placement on the paper.

 - The feet and udder are added below.

 - A neck is extended from the body and a long head is added.
 Ears are drawn on the side.